EECS16A, Designing Information Devices and Systems I

 Note: You must justify self-grades of 2, 5, or 8 with a comment.
 Grades of 0 and 10 do not need to be justified.
 If you are really confused about how to grade a particular problem, you should post on Piazza.
 This is not supposed to be a stressful process.

-Your self-grades will be due on the Monday following the homework deadline at 11:59 PM sharp.
+Your self-grades will be due on the Wednesday or Sunday following the homework deadline at 11:59 PM sharp.
+(For example: homework 0A will be due on Wednesday 6/24 at 11:59 p.m.
+Homework 0A self-grades will be due the following Sunday, 6/28, at 11:59 p.m.)
 We will accept late self-grades up to a week after the original homework deadline for 65% credit on the associated homework assignment.
 If you don't enter a proper grade by this deadline, you are giving yourself a zero on that assignment.
 Merely doing the homework is not enough, you must do the homework; turn it in on time; read the solutions; do the self-grade; and turn it in on time.
 Unless all of these steps are done, you will get a zero for that assignment.

 Just like we encourage you to use a study group for doing your homework, we strongly encourage you to have others help you in grading your assignments while you help grade theirs.